skrub-data/skrub/README.rst

 skrub can still help with handling typos and variations in this kind of setting.

-For a detailed description of the problem of encoding dirty categorical data, see `Similarity encoding for learning with dirty categorical variables <https://hal.inria.fr/hal-01806175>`_ [1]_ and `Encoding high-cardinality string categorical variables <https://hal.inria.fr/hal-02171256v4>`_ [2]_.

 Installation
 ------------

-skrub can easily be installed via `pip` or conda.
+skrub can be easily installed via `pip` or conda.
 For more installation information, see the `installation instructions <https://skrub-data.org/stable/install.html>`_.

 Contributing